video_overlay_ets

 • Sequencing and re-sequencing manufacturing operations

-• Prototypes and first articles to validate design and performance, including conducting quality control to test new iterations
+• Creating prototypes and first articles to validate design and performance, including conducting quality control to test new iterations

-• New machines, fixtures, jigs, and tools to manufacture and assemble aircraft
+• Developing new machines, fixtures, jigs and tools to manufacture and assemble aircraft

-• Secondary operations, such as surface treatment of metals
+• Performing secondary operations, such as surface treatment of metals

-• New or improved metal forming, welding, and machining techniques
+• Developing new or improved metal forming, welding and machining techniques

-• Efforts to improve communication, navigation, lighting, and in-flight entertainment systems in commercial planes
+• Improving communication, navigation, lighting and in-flight entertainment systems in commercial planes

-• Designs or kits to integrate new monuments, galleys, seats, or in-flight entertainment systems with an aircraft
+• Designing or creating kits to integrate new monuments, galleys, seats or in-flight entertainment systems

-• Modifications to comply with regulations, such as testing new equipment
+• Making modifications to comply with regulations, such as testing new equipment

-• Metallurgical, tensile, and gate freeze studies for evaluating products and components
+• Conducting metallurgical, tensile and gate freeze studies for evaluating products and components

-• Improved aircraft designs to reduce drag (for example, engineering narrower wings, smoothing the surface, or developing improved materials)
+• Improving aircraft designs to reduce drag (for example, engineering narrower wings, smoothing the surface or developing improved materials)

 Qualifying Job Titles